ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ## AS Discovery at the Broker (Optional) {#AS-discovery}

-Complementary to what is defined in {{Section 5.1 of RFC9200}} for AS discovery, the Broker MAY send the address of the AS to the Client in the 'AS' parameter of the AS Request Creation Hints, as a response to an Unauthorized Resource Request (see {{Section 5.2 of RFC9200}}).
+Complementary to what is defined in {{Section 5.1 of RFC9200}} for AS discovery, the Broker MAY send the address of the AS to the Client in the 'AS' parameter of the AS Request Creation Hints, as a response to an Unauthorised Resource Request (see {{Section 5.2 of RFC9200}}).
 An example using the CBOR diagnostic notation and CoAP is given below.

 ~~~~~~~~~~~
     4.01 Unauthorized